Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Construction and Validation of the ReasonType taxonomy

 We proved in Appendix \ref{sec:appendix-reliability-annotation} that \texttt{GPT-4o-mini} is a reliable annotator model for our taxonomy and the task of tagging the steps.
 However, the taxonomy is generated from specific samples of specific models.
 We already proved to some extend that the Taxonomy is generalizable.
-Indeed, we obtained satisfying performance of the step-tagging classifiers on models and datasets that were not used to derive the taxonomy, namely DS-Qwen14B, and AIME, GPQA and MMLU-Pro (see Section \ref{sec:appendix-additional-datasets}).
+Indeed, we trained our step-tagging classifier on reasoning steps obtained using DS-Qwen14B, a model that was not used to derive the taxonomy (see Appendix \ref{app:construction-taxonomy}).
+Moreover, we obtained satisfying performance of our step-tagging classifier on models and datasets that were not used to for training, namely DS-Llama8B and QwQ-32B on MATH500 and GSM8K, and DS-Qwen14B on GSM8K, AIME and MMLU-Pro (see Section \ref{sec:monitoring-step-tagging}).

 \textbf{Claim.} To further validate our taxonomy, we will test its applicability to 2 additional reasoning models.
 Our claim is that if the annotation process from \texttt{GPT-4o-mini} results in accurate training of step-tagging classifiers, it means that the ReasonType taxonomy is applicable to other models, therefore generalizable.
+To evaluate this, we trained binary BERT classifiers -- similarly as Appendix \ref{sec:appendix-validation-taxonomy-shuffled} -- on four step-types, namely: \emph{Problem Re-statement}, \emph{Exploration}, \emph{Self-Talk} and \emph{Verification}.

 \textbf{Methodology.} To verify our claim, we inferred 2 additional models on both MATH500 and GSM8K, specifically \texttt{microsoft/Phi-4-reasoning} and \texttt{Qwen/Qwen3-30B-A3B-Thinking-2507} since they are both reasoning models, and comes from additional providers or training methods.
 We then trained \textbf{$4$} BERT classifiers for each model and dataset.
 We used $500$ and $3,000$ samples from the MATH500 and GSM8K train datasets, respectively.
-We then conducted same analysis as in Appendix \ref{sec:appendix-ies_proxy} to determine the value of $k$ for our definition of steps.
-From Figure \ref{fig:ies_select_k_new_models}, we selected $k=20$ and $k=30$ for the Phi-4 and Qwen3-30B-A3B models, respectively.

 \textbf{Performances of the Step-Taggers.} We split the resulting annotated datasets following random 80:20 train/test split.
 Figure \ref{fig:phi_4_reasoning} and \ref{fig:Qwen3-30B-A3B} show the micro-F1 and macro-F1 for the Phi-4 and Qwen3-30B-A3B models on MATH500 and GSM8K, respectively.
 We observe satifying performances of Step-Taggers on both models.
 Specifically, on the \texttt{Phi-4} model, we obtained between $0.7$ to $0.98$ and $0.63$ to $0.87$ macro-F1 on MATH500 and GSM8K datasets, respectively.
 The lower macro-F1 on Exploration can be explained by its low representation in the datasets (around 1\% of labels in both datasets).